-Few people consider Egg Curry, yet it is a popular dish in India and an easy curry to make.
+Few people consider Egg and Potato Curry, yet it is a popular dish in India and an easy curry to make.
 In this Punjabi-style recipe, boiled eggs are sealed then added to a tomato sauce that has been infused with aromatic whole spices.

 What you need… • 8 eggs • 3 potatoes, peeled and thinly sliced • salt to taste • 3 Tablespoon oil • 1.5 onions, finely chopped • 2 teaspoon garlic, roughly chopped • 2–3cm piece of ginger, peeled and roughly chopped • 400g chopped tomatoes • small handful coriander (chop up the stems to add to the curry and set aside the leaves for garnish if you want garnish).

 Spice Mix 1 • 1 cinnamon stick • 2 cloves • 2 cardamom pods (cracked open but not crushed) • 6 peppercorns • 3 whole dried red chillies (or a teaspoon of crushed dried chillies) • 1 bay leaf

 Spice Mix 2 • 1 teaspoon turmeric • 1 teaspoon cumin • 0.5 teaspoon chilli powder (more if you like your curries hot)